Beyond the basics: An in-depth look at Bitrise Pipelines

 steps:

-Now that we discussed the different options we can do with the Pipelines, it's time to run it.
-Let’s do it!
+Now that we discussed the extensive capabilities of Pipelines, it's time to run one!

-There are two ways to start a Pipelines:
+There are two ways to start a Pipeline:

-In detail, let’s explain how we can run the Pipelines with these options.
+In detail, let’s explain how we can run a Pipeline with these options.

-To set up automatic build triggers, you need a trigger map.
-The trigger map defines what code events should trigger builds.
+To set up automatic build triggers, you need to setup a trigger for the Pipeline.
+The trigger defines what code events should trigger builds.
 In a Pipelines configuration, you need to specify the Pipelines triggered by certain code events, such as pushes, pull requests, and tags.

 In the bitrise.yml file, it can be like this example:

-That means we will run the Pipelines on every branch pull request.
+That means we will run the Pipeline on every branch pull request.

-This example focuses on configuring Pipelines triggers using bitrise.yml, the same configuration can be achieved from the Workflow Editor's Triggers tab.
+This example focuses on configuring Pipelines triggers using bitrise.yml, the same configuration can be achieved from the Workflow Editor's Triggers tab on the Pipeline config.

 To trigger the Pipelines manually, you can follow the following steps: